Guide to pre-approved personal loans

 • You've provided the lender with all the relevant information required in order to verify deposits, securities, assets, income and liabilities.

-Meeting these conditions does not guarantee pre-approval for a personal loan.
+Meeting the above conditions does not guarantee pre-approval for a personal loan.
 Lenders may decline applications for any of the following reasons:

 • You haven't supplied the proper documents for validating your income.